schellenberg/computerscience20/_sources/Python/Overview/VariablesAndDataTypes.rst

 - ``bool``

-.. note:: Your teacher may choose to use the following examples as a class activity, by displaying the  examples, and having you take a guess as to what you think each will do.
+.. note:: Your teacher may choose to use the following examples as a class activity, by displaying the  examples, and having you take a guess as to what you think each will do before running the code.

 For the following examples, consider the data type of each variable.
 What will the program output?
 Why?